-11 But Moses said to God, “Who am I, that I should go to Pharaoh and bring the Israelites out of Egypt?”
+11 But Moses said to God, “Who am I that I should go to Pharaoh and bring the Israelites out of Egypt?”

 13 Moses said to God, “Suppose I go to the Israelites and say to them, ‘The God of your fathers has sent me to you,’ and they ask me, ‘What is his name?’
 Then what shall I tell them?”

-God also said to Moses, “Say to the Israelites, ‘The Lord,[c] the God of your fathers—the God of Abraham, the God of Isaac and the God of Jacob—has sent me to you.'
-This is my name forever, the name by which I am to be remembered from generation to generation.
+God also said to Moses, “Say to the Israelites, ‘The Lord,[c] the God of your fathers—the God of Abraham, the God of Isaac and the God of Jacob—has sent me to you.’

 16 “Go, assemble the elders of Israel and say to them, ‘The Lord, the God of your fathers—the God of Abraham, Isaac and Jacob—appeared to me and said: I have watched over you and have seen what has been done to you in Egypt.

 18 “The elders of Israel will listen to you.
 Then you and the elders are to go to the king of Egypt and say to him, ‘The Lord, the God of the Hebrews, has met with us.
-Let us take a three-day journey into the desert to offer sacrifices to the Lord our God.’
+Let us take a three-day journey into the wilderness to offer sacrifices to the Lord our God.’

 22 Every woman is to ask her neighbor and any woman living in her house for articles of silver and gold and for clothing, which you will put on your sons and daughters.
 And so you will plunder the Egyptians.”

 Signs for Moses

-1 Moses answered, “What if they do not believe me or listen to me and say, ‘The Lord did not appear to you'?"
+1 Moses answered, “What if they do not believe me or listen to me and say, ‘The Lord did not appear to you’”

 Then the Lord said to him, “What is that in your hand?”

-2 "A staff,” he replied.
+“A staff,” he replied.

 The Lord said, “Throw it on the ground.”

 4 Then the Lord said to him, “Reach out your hand and take it by the tail.”
 So Moses reached out and took hold of the snake and it turned back into a staff in his hand.

 7 “Now put it back into your cloak,” he said.
 So Moses put his hand back into his cloak, and when he took it out, it was restored, like the rest of his flesh.

 9 But if they do not believe these two signs or listen to you, take some water from the Nile and pour it on the dry ground.
 The water you take from the river will become blood on the ground.”

-10 Moses said to the Lord, "O Lord, I have never been eloquent, neither in the past nor since you have spoken to your servant.
+10 Moses said to the Lord, “Pardon your servant, Lord.
+I have never been eloquent, neither in the past nor since you have spoken to your servant.
 I am slow of speech and tongue.”

-11 The Lord said to him, “Who gave man his mouth?
-Who makes him deaf or mute?
-Who gives him sight or makes him blind?
+11 The Lord said to him, “Who gave human beings their mouths?
+Who makes them deaf or mute?
+Who gives them sight or makes them blind?
 Is it not I, the Lord?